The six-phase loop

 Ship.
 PR opened with the research note, the plan, the per-task reports, the spec-compliance and code-quality reviews, and the test evidence attached.
 Senior reviewer spent eleven minutes on the PR, asked one question (about whether the urgent flag should be observable in the metrics dashboard, which I had not thought about), and approved.
 Merged.
 The whole feature, from "let's add a priority field" to merged code, took ninety minutes of clock time across the agent and me.

-Ninety minutes is not the point; the artifacts are.
+Ninety minutes, not the twenty or thirty I quoted for a small feature - the difference is the regulated context: a 3,400-test suite, a staging smoke test, and a contract diff for the regulator.
+Small in scope is not small in ceremony.
+And the minutes are still not the point; the artifacts are.
 Every step produced something a senior reviewer could audit.
 The loop is the discipline that converts the agent's capability into work I can defend.

 The whole loop, in one view: